ImVictorM/ECommerceManagement/docs/Authentication/Authentication.md

 POST "/auth/register/users/customers"
 ```

-#### Headers
+### Headers

 - `Content-Type: application/json`

-#### Request Format
+### Request Format

-Field Rules:
+Field Specifications:

-- name - must be at least 3 characters long
+- `name` – A string with at least 3 characters.
+Cannot be empty.
-- email - must be unique and have a valid format
+- `email` – A unique and valid email address.
+Must have a valid format.
-- password - Length must be greater or equal to 6 and contain at least one digit and one character
+- `password` – A string of at least 6 characters, containing at least one digit and one letter.

+Example Request:

 ```json
 {